EDUCATION

 6. Utilize technology to do repetitive tasks

-With the right technology, you can enable your teams to focus on building the emotional connect with the student rather than spend time on updating information.
+With the right technology, you can enable your teams to focus on building the emotional connect with the student rather than spending time updating information.

 The right student enrollment CRM can help you